 Overall, I found the novel an interesting change from my usual read.
 Before this novel, I’d read the third instalment of Miss Peregrine’s Home for Peculiar Children, Library of Souls, which, as you can imagine, was a drastic shift in storytelling and plot.

 Match Me If You Can offered all the things a romance novel should offer and created characters that were both cliche and unique.
 It was intriguing and kept me reading to find out what happens next, particularly with the situation between Rachel, James and Sarah.
-Although the start was rather hard to get into, it certainly picked up pace and within a few chapters, I was immersed in their world.
+Although the start was rather hard to get into, it certainly picked up the pace and within a few chapters, I was immersed in their world.

-I won’t be offering ratings out of 5 or 10, I don’t fully see the usefulness in those type of ratings and often, what one person regards as a 3 out of 5 will be different to what someone else believes.
+I won’t be offering ratings out of 5 or 10, I don’t fully see the usefulness in those types of ratings and often, what one person regards as a 3 out of 5 will be different to what someone else believes.
 Instead, I’m offering a simple question: